-Class teachers and the SENCo analyse the impact and effectiveness of all interventions through discussions with other members of staff and the analysis of assessment data.
-Cohort provision sheets and year group provision maps are also analysed and updated on a termly basis.
-Decisions can then be made about whether to continue with or to change the type of interventions provided for a child.
+Class teachers and the S.E.N.Co analyse the effectiveness of these interventions through discussions with other members of staff, analysing assessment data and reviewing the interventions to ascertain the effectiveness of different interventions.
+The year group provision map is analysed and updated on a termly basis.